JacquelineAlsi/PortfolioProjects/Seattle Airbnb/README.md

 - The best time of year to rent the listing is during the summer and holiday months.

 ### Data Source and Inspiration:
+This was a guided portfolio project as part of the Data Analyst Bootcamp.

 [Seattle Airbnb 2016 Data](https://www.kaggle.com/datasets/alexanderfreberg/airbnb-listings-2016-dataset)